- Public Art

 - Arts Education

 The Project Grant Program provides financial support to Multnomah, Washington and Clackamas County not-for-profit organizations and individual artists for Project Based Arts Programming.
-Grants are awarded up to $6,000 and are available in three categories: Artistic Focus, Community Participation and Arts-In-Schools.
+Grants are awarded up to $7,000 and are available in three categories: Artistic Focus and Community Participation & Access.

-Applications are available in June, with deadlines beginning in August for projects occurring in the upcoming calendar year.
+Applications are available each year in June, with deadlines in August for projects occurring in the upcoming calendar year.

-The following tutorials will provide an overview of the Project Grant program and application process.
+The following tutorials provide an overview of the Project Grant program and application process.

 PROJECT GRANT VIDEO TUTORIALS